Skip to content

 Create the project

-$ uv init weather_analysis
+$ uv init --no-package weather_analysis

 Initialized project `weather-analysis` at `/path/to/weather_analysis`